-Relative Weights of Domains Domains vary in importance, especially with regard to how much they impact student achievement.
+3.1 Domains vary in importance, especially with regard to how much they impact student achievement.
 For purposes of establishing the overall effectiveness of a teacher's performance, and hence the overall evaluation score, the TLE Observation and Evaluation System weights the rubric's domains according to their relative importance.
+Domains